Henduww/BPM-Finder/README.md

 ## Downloading and running
 To download the program, simply head to the *"Releases"* tab to download and run the executable file (**BPM Finder.exe**).

-No installation is required, and the program can be executed immediately after installing.
+No installation is required, and the program can be executed immediately after downloading.

 ## How to use the BPM finder
 Once the application is opened, tap any key on your keyboard to the tempo of any song.